hanfak/topics-to-learn/general/software-engineering.md

 ## Difficulty of software engineering

 We cannot engineer a perfect solution or a solution that has everything
-  - one, there are things we want that compete against each other, so need to make trade offs, and priortise what we want
+  - one, there are things we want that compete against each other, so need to make **trade offs**, and prioritise what we want
   - There are constraints
     - physical - hardware software works on
     - law/regulation